lue-bird/elm-typesafe-array/README.md

         ++ "!"
 ```

-And as you see, if we know, that it has at least `Nat5` elements, we also know that it has more than 1 element.
+Is as you see, if we know, that it has at least `Nat5` elements, we also know that it has more than 1 element.

 - You can define & use operations for `Arr`s with a certain amount
     ```elm